-It is safe to fly or drive to Kidepo Valley Park – there is no insecurity, increased military presence, armed rangers in the Park, the extra Tourism Police, all add to your safety and security in one Africa’s most remote parks.
+It is safe to fly or drive to Kidepo Valley Park.
+There is no insecurity, increased military presence, armed rangers in the Park, and the extra Tourism Police add to your safety and security in one of Africa’s most remote parks.

-Do a search about travel to or within Northeastern Uganda (which includes Kidepo Valley Park) and you will get mostly negative feedback about how you should avoid driving to Kidepo Valley Park and the Karamoja region of Northeastern Uganda.
+Search for travel to or within Northeastern Uganda (including Kidepo Valley Park), and you will get mostly negative feedback about how to avoid driving to Kidepo Valley Park and the Karamoja region of Northeastern Uganda.

-Such notices are outdated and do not take into account that things have changed in the last 10 years in the Karamoja region and Northern Uganda in general.
+Such notices are outdated and do not consider that things have changed in the last ten years in the Karamoja region and Northern Uganda.

-Yes, for many years one of the most remote parks and its wildlife was accessible only to those who could fly into the park which was and remains expensive to this day.
+Yes, for many years, one of the most remote parks and its wildlife were accessible only to those who could fly into the Park, which was and remains expensive today.
 A few other hardy souls would venture off in a safari vehicle and manage to get through after a most arduous journey.

-The 7th Bradt Uganda Guide book further states regarding safety and security in Northeastern Uganda “Everyone we spoke to UWA (Uganda Wildlife Authority) officials, hoteliers and local expatriates – affirmed that this route is safe.
+The 7th Bradt Uganda Guidebook further states safety and security in Northeastern Uganda, “Everyone we spoke to U.W.A.
+(Uganda Wildlife Authority) officials, hoteliers and local expatriates – affirmed that this route is safe.
 The only reservations were that travel after dark should be avoided, as should be explorations off of the main route in the direction of the Kenyan border.”

-Presently the UK and US diplomatic missions in Kampala have not lifted their long-standing travel advisories – we look forward to that happening in the near future.
+Presently the U.K. and U.S. diplomatic missions in Kampala have not lifted their long-standing travel advisories – we look forward to that happening shortly.
 Tour operators such as Kabiza Wilderness Safaris stay in touch with Uganda Wildlife Authority and other tour operators that run safaris to Kidepo Valley Park.
-We also keep on eyes on any news or Ugandan government reports about security in and around Kidepo Valley National Park and any other park in Uganda.
+We also keep an eye on any news or Ugandan government reports about security in and around Kidepo Valley National Park and other parks in Uganda.

-Safety – Security Kidepo Valley Park – If there are changes – good or bad – we will report them here and on our Facebook Page – in the meantime enjoy your journey to the remote and unvisited Kidepo Valley Park and surrounding areas…
+Safety – Security Kidepo Valley Park – If there are good or bad changes, we will report them here and on our Facebook Page – in the meantime, enjoy your journey to the remote and unvisited Kidepo Valley Park surrounding areas.

-Safety – Security Kidepo Valley Park – should you have any questions – please contact us
+Safety – Security Kidepo Valley Park – should you have any questions, please get in touch with us.